 Parents Should Not Ignore Student Truancy Allegations

-If parents do not respond promptly to address the alleged school truancy situation or allegations, they may be pushed toward a student truancy hearing.
-It usually is better to try to resolve student truancy issues at the school district level rather than to let SARB step in and impose an attendance contract.
+If parents do not respond promptly to address an alleged school truancy situation or allegations, they may be pushed toward a student truancy hearing.
+It may be better to try to resolve student truancy issues at the school district level rather than to let SARB step in and impose an attendance contract.

 A SARB student attendance contract involves various agencies outside the school, and is binding on a parent and student.
 If a SARB attendance contract is not followed, it could lead to court action against the family and student for truancy.